How A Rising Star Of White Nationalism Broke Free From The Movement

 On Black's usage of white nationalist talking points in a campaign for the West Palm Beach County Republican Committee

 Black: I knew from the time that I was a child that white nationalism, as long as it was not necessarily calling itself white nationalism, could win campaigns.
-So I did things like run little Republican county elections [to]demonstrate that I could win with the majority of the vote [using] white nationalists talking points in a very normal South Florida neighborhood.
+So I did things like run little Republican county elections [to] demonstrate that I could win with the majority of the vote [using] white nationalist talking points in a very normal South Florida neighborhood.

 I ran training sessions on how people could hone their message to try to get that audience, not freak people out and just tap into things like, "Don't you think all these Spanish signs on the highway are making everything worse?
 And don't you think political correctness is just not letting you talk about things that are real?"
 And getting people to agree on that would be the way forward.